Did you know that American Express does more than just issue credit cards?

 Since 1989, American Express (Amex) has offered the option of a high-yield personal savings account to consumers that were wanting to grow their savings separate from their traditional banking methods.

-As of June 2019, the current annual percentage yield (APY) for the American Express Personal Savings Account is 2.10%, which is about 20 times the national average of 0.10%!
+As of August 2019, the current annual percentage yield (APY) for the American Express Personal Savings Account is 2.10%, which is about 20 times the national average!
 In addition to the highly competitive APY, there’s also no minimum opening deposit and no associated maintenance fees.

 What is an American Express Personal Savings Account?